Influences on Faculty Uptake from a Faculty Learning Community: Theoretical Framework

 PR\&A places significance on the process of thinking about instruction and not solely on the observable acts of teaching~\cite{shulman1987}.
 Thus, we can explore material design from the point of view of a faculty member, focusing on their talents, ideas, and practices.
 Furthermore, PR\&A allows us to examine their reasoning as an educator and as a subject matter specialist~\cite{endacott2015}.

 PR\&A occurs in five stages and ends with faculty creating new comprehension from their experience creating and applying their material in the classroom~\cite{shulman1987}.
-These stages do not occur in any order, and include comprehension, transformation, instruction, evaluation, and reflection~\cite{shulman1987}.
+These stages include comprehension, transformation, instruction, evaluation, and reflection, but these stages do not necessarily progress in this order~\cite{shulman1987}.
+A figure of PR\&A with its stages and descriptions can be found below in Figure~\ref{fig:PRA}.

 \emph{Comprehension} involves faculty thinking about the set of ideas they want to teach, and how those ideas connect to the educational purposes of the class~\cite{shulman1987}.
 Comprehension is attained “when teachers understand what they are going to teach~\cite{smart2013}."
 As experts in their fields our faculty are knowledgeable in physics content; therefore, in our research we focused on their comprehension of 3DL, and the ways that it intersects with the educational purposes of their class.
 The information that is learned from their experience implementing the material forms their \emph{New Comprehension}, and then becomes part of their comprehension base as they move forward creating new materials.